mathewgomas-alfred/mathewgomas.io/reference_manual/hdr_display.rst

 Painting in HDR
 ~~~~~~~~~~~~~~~

-To create a proper HDR image, you will need to make a canvas using a profile with rec 2020 gamut and a linear trc. :guilabel:`Rec2020-elle-V4-g10.icc` is the one we ship by default.
+To create a proper HDR image, you will need to make a canvas using a profile with rec 2020 gamut and a linear TRC. :guilabel:`Rec2020-elle-V4-g10.icc` is the one we ship by default.

-HDR images are standardized to use the Rec2020 gamut, and the PQ trc.
+HDR images are standardized to use the Rec2020 gamut, and the PQ TRC.
 However, a linear TRC is easier to edit images in, so we don't convert to PQ until we're satisfied with our image.

 For painting in this new exciting color space, check the :ref:`scene_linear_painting` page, which covers things like selecting colors, gotchas, which filters work and cool workflows.